vedu13/olist-ecommerce-conversion-analysis/python/data/README.md

 ## How to use

 After downloading the dataset, place the CSV files in the main project folder before running the Python scripts.

+## Revenue Insight

+Delivered orders generated the majority of revenue, around 15.42 million.
+However, canceled and unavailable orders together represent around 269,735 in payment value, highlighting a potential revenue risk if these issues are not managed properly.